Gospel (Christmas Eve): Matthew 1:1-25

 "with child" is literally "in (the) womb."

 1:19 "righteous" can refer to moral character ("righteous man") or religious observance ("righteous Jew").
 If Joseph was a "righteous man," he had pity on Mary and wished to spare her public humiliation.
 If he was a "righteous Jew" and followed the Law, he was bound by religious duty to end the relationship.
-Either meaning is possible; both meaning infer compassion on Mary.
+Either meaning is possible; both meanings infer compassion on Mary.

 "divorce her in private" did not mean he ended the betrothal quietly.
 Keeping Mary's condition secret in a small community dominated by clans would have been impossible.
 It meant that he would not press charges of adultery against Mary.
 Thus, he wished to spare her the official title of adulterer and its outcast status.